tinygrad/tinyos/docs/mnist.md

 print(Device.DEFAULT)
 ```

-You will see `CUDA` here on a GPU instance, or `CLANG` here on a CPU instance.
+You will see `CUDA` here on a GPU instance, or `CPU` here on a CPU instance.

 ## A simple model